 These designated lines can also be used for international flights as long as the airline is participates in the program.
 Also, any passengers under the age of 12 traveling with an eligible adult may use the PreCheck line.
 As of right now, any children under the age of 12 do not need to remove their shoes anyway.

 How do you sign up?
-Initially, Alaska Airlines, American Airlines, Delta Air Lines, United Airlines and US Airways will invite some of their frequent flyers, based on TSA criteria, to opt-in through the airline’s system.
+Initially, Alaska Airlines, American Airlines, Delta Air Lines and United Airlines will invite some of their frequent flyers, based on TSA criteria, to opt-in through the airline’s system.
 Participating airlines have contacted eligible frequent travelers with an invitation to opt-in.
 Once the passenger opts in, the airline identifies the individual as a participant when submitting the passenger reservation information to TSA’s Secure Flight system.
 Later this year, Hawaiian Airlines and Virgin America plan to invite eligible frequent fliers to opt-in to TSA Pre✓™, so what that means is that at this time Hawaiian and Virgin America passengers who are enrolled in a CBP Trusted Traveler program or have a Known Traveler Number are eligible to participate.

 Don’t have membership with any of these carriers, don’t fret.
 TSA is announcing plans to implement a TSA Pre✓™ application process.
 The TSA Pre✓™ fee-based application process will allow U.S. citizens the opportunity to apply for expedited screening without a passport.